-Selecting the right hardware from the beginning is a key part of building your new machine, and you really need to have a plan for this.
+Selecting the right used laptops and hardware from the beginning is a key part of building your new machine, and you really need to have a plan for this.

 We will discuss in further detail the types of machines that you can build, and the right parts to choose for each one.

 You should set a general budget for your custom PC project and try to stick to it.
 There are many different choices of hardware and you can generally streamline your options to come in under budget.

 The nice part about building your own computer, is that you can always upgrade and add parts in the future.
 Maybe you don’t have quite enough money to buy extra memory now, but you definitely can add it in the future for example.